fbhs-cs/purdys-puzzles/README.md

-# Mr. Purdy's CS Puzzles
+# Mr. Purdy's Monthly Puzzles

 This is a collection of the monthly puzzles that I usually put up on the chalk board outside of my classroom.
 The puzzles are sorted by month.
 Solutions are provided *after* the month in which the puzzle was posted has ended.
 ## 2021 - 2022 Monthly Puzzles